JeremyChou28/JeremyChou28.github.io/_pages/about.md

 My research interests include **data mining**, **knowledge graph** and **AI for science**.
 I’m currently devoted to research on **time series analysis**, machine learning problems with **missing data**.
 What's more, I'm learning how to train a time series or spatio-temporal foundation model.

-I am looking for research partners.
-If you are interested, please don't hesitate to contact me.
+I am looking for collaborations and am also open to **interested undergraduate interns**.
+Please feel free to contact me!

 <!-- My research interest includes neural machine translation and computer vision.  -->